timotto/pairadise-env/README.md

 The tool will have set the environment variables of eg. Maven Repository credentials, HTTP Proxy location and credentials, SSH-keys to access git repositories and cloud jump hosts, etc based on the sum of the content of the _Password Manager_ files.

+## Password Manager file content

+The _CLI Tool_ uses pattern matching to identify entries of the _Password Manager_ file as either environment variables or files relative to the local user home directory.

+## Service Bakend

+The _Service Backend_ contains of a public _service_, a _database_ and one or more configured _IDPs_.
+The _service_
+is invoked by the _CLI Tool_ to retrieve the _Password Manager_ file and _Project_ membership.
+The user ID provided by the _IDP_ is associated with the location and credentials of the user provided _Git Repository_ and persisted in the _database_ as well as individual users' _Project_ memberships.

+The _Service Backend_ does **not** store or process credentials required to open the actual _Password Manager_ files of users and projects.
+This is only done offline by the _CLI Tool_.

+## Acceptance Criteria

+- heavy use of UTF-8 and escape codes for colors, emojis, etc in the terminal output of the CLI tool
+- sick minimalistic web interface for the browser stuff
+- encrypted storage of database content using secret shared between backend service instances
+- helm chart or cloud foundry manifest
+- Concourse CI
+- tests for the CLI
+- tests for the backend too
+- integration tests for the shell-fu magic
+- Digilab Github as IDP
+- Digilab Identity Kit as IDP